ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 Property | Description
 --- | ---
 `message` | Push notification message.
-`payload` | JSON object to send with the push notification.
+`payload` | JSON object containing notification payload.
 `id` | Device id to which the notification is sent (Android only).
 `url` | URL that is part of the notification (Android only).
 `sound` | Notification sound file (iOS only).